-f. children who live nearest to the Academy measured by the straight-line distance from Post Office address point of the academy's main entrance to the Post Office address point of the child's home.
+f. children who live nearest to the Academy measured by the straight-line distance from the child's home to the gate at the main entrance to the Academy.
+Post Office address point of the academy's main entrance to the Post Office address point of the child's home.
+This paragraph has been changed to match the wording used by Leicestershire's admissions team in operating its distance-measuring system.
+There is no change to the definition used.